Ravenbrook/mps/procedure/review.rst

     - exit.universal.quest: Question 5 answered in chat but not in docs.

-_`.exit.check.fix`: Fix transgressions, if it is feasible with low risk.
+_`.exit.fix`: Fix transgressions, if it is feasible with low risk.
 Otherwise ask `.role.editor`_ to fix them.
 Record this action, and record edits in the same way as `.edit`_.

-_`.exit.check.fail`: If transgressions remain, then the revised change is too defective.
+_`.exit.fail`: If transgressions remain, then the revised change is too defective.
 It fails review and must not be used.

 - Record this result, like::